-- Opportunities to inspire children's curiosity about the world. - A variety of activities to help children to learn about the world, different countries, and their cultures. - Children working individually, in pairs and groups to develop key geographical skills, investigating human and physical geography and fieldwork: using map skills, observations, compass and directions, aerial photos/plans, recording for analysis. - Exciting geography topics to provide children with the opportunity to explore and investigate the world around them utilising the Chris Quigley Scheme of work. - A well planned 'Progression of Skills' to enable the children to work on and develop new skills in each Year.
+- Opportunities to inspire children's curiosity about the world. - A variety of activities to help children to learn about the world, different countries, cultures and their cultural capital. - Thildren working individually, in pairs and groups to develop key geographical skills, investigating human, physical geography and fieldwork: using map skills, observations, compass and directions, aerial photos/plans and recording for analysis. - Exciting geography topics to provide children with the opportunity to explore and investigate the world around them utilising the Chris Quigley Scheme of work. - A well planned 'Progression of Knowledge and Skills' to enable the children towork on and develop new skills in each Year.